 What makes a will legally valid?

 A will is legally valid in Australia when it meets specific formal requirements set out in state and territory laws.
-Understanding these requirements helps ensure your will is recognised by courts and your wishes are carried out after you pass away.
+People often find that being familiar with these requirements relates to whether a will is recognised by courts and whether a person's wishes are carried out after they pass away.

 What makes a will legally valid?

 A will is a legal document that sets out how you want your assets distributed and who should manage your estate after your death.
-Creating a valid will requires you to follow specific rules established by Australian law.
-If these requirements are not met, your will may be challenged and could be declared invalid.
+Creating a valid will generally involves following specific rules established by Australian law.
+Where these requirements are not met, a will may be challenged and could be declared invalid.

-When you draft a will, you must ensure it meets particular formal conditions.
-These legal requirements for a will exist to protect your intentions and prevent disputes among family members.
-They also help courts confirm that the document genuinely reflects your wishes and that you had the mental capacity to make such important decisions.
+When a will is drafted, it generally needs to meet particular formal conditions.
+These legal requirements for a will generally exist to support a person's intentions and to reduce the likelihood of disputes among family members.
+They also help courts confirm that the document genuinely reflects a person's wishes and that the person had the mental capacity to make such decisions.

-The core requirements include having testamentary capacity (the mental ability to understand what you're doing), putting your will in writing, and signing a will correctly with proper witnesses present.
-An enforceable will must also demonstrate that you acted of your own free will, without undue influence or pressure from anyone else.
+The core requirements generally include having testamentary capacity (the mental ability to understand the document), the will being in writing, and the will being signed with witnesses present.
+An enforceable will generally also demonstrates that the person making it acted of their own free will, without undue influence or pressure from anyone else.
 Different rules apply in different circumstances, and what makes a will legally valid can depend on factors like when it was made, your age, and whether you've made earlier wills.
-Understanding valid will requirements helps you avoid potential problems and ensures your wishes are legally protected.
+Being familiar with valid will requirements is something people often relate to avoiding potential problems and to having their wishes legally protected.

 Key points

-• You must have testamentary capacity to make a will
+• Testamentary capacity is generally required to make a will.

-• Signing a will correctly with witnesses is a strict legal requirement
+• Signing a will with witnesses is generally a legal requirement.

 • An invalid will cannot be enforced by the courts

-• Your will must be in writing (not spoken or video-recorded)
+• A will generally needs to be in writing (not spoken or video-recorded).

-• You must act voluntarily without pressure or influence
+• A person making a will generally needs to act voluntarily without pressure or influence.

 • Changes to laws can affect the validity of older wills